 With so many options, it’s beneficial for borrowers to consider several lenders for a comparison.
 Below are some considerations to take into account when shopping for a personal loan:

-Take a look at MagnifyMoney’s personal loan marketplace and you’ll see that rates are as low as 3.99%.
-Your loan’s interest rate will impact how much you pay throughout the life of the loan, so it’s important to shop around for the best rate.
+Take a look at MagnifyMoney’s personal loan marketplace and you’ll see that rates are as low as 2.49%.
+Your loan’s interest rate will impact how much you pay throughout the life of the loan, so it’s important to shop around for your best rate.

 Interest rates are determined through various factors, depending on the lender, but they are generally decided based on the borrower’s credit, income and whether there’s a cosigner.

 Fees are serious factors to take into account when choosing a lender as they will greatly impact your total loan amount.
 Here are two common fees: